PXAccumulator: To Modify the Processing Form to Use the Field Updated by PXAccumulator

 Notice that the created work orders have the Ready for Assignment status.

-2. On the Assign Work Orders (RS501000) form, make sure that the three repair work orders that you have created are displayed.
-Also, be sure that these work orders have the specified values in the Assignee, Default Assignee, and Assign To columns, as shown in the screenshot below.
+2. On the Assign Work Orders (RS501000) form, make sure that you see the three repair work orders that you have created.
+Also, be sure that the Assignee, Default Assignee, and Assign To columns are filled in for these orders.

-For the first work order, the Assign To setting is Andrews, Michael, which is the value specified in the Assignee column (that is, the value that you specified on the Repair Work Orders form).
+For the first work order, the Assign To setting is Andrews, Michael, which is also specified in the Assignee column.
+(You specified this employee on the Repair Work Orders form.)

-For the second work order, the Assign To setting is Baker, Maxwell, which is the value specified in the Default Assignee column.
-The database currently does not have the information about the number of repair work orders assigned to the employee.
-Therefore, this is the employee with the first UserID (which is the key field) in the database.
+For the second work order, the Assign To setting is Baker, Maxwell—which is also specified in the Default Assignee column.
+The database currently doesn’t have information about the number of repair work orders assigned to the employee.
+Therefore, it has selected the employee with the first UserID (the key field) in the database.

-For the third work order, the Assign To setting is Beauvoir, Layla, which is the value specified in the Assignee column.
+For the third work order, the Assign To setting is Beauvoir, Layla—which is also specified in the Assignee column.

 Figure 1.
 The assignees on the Assign Work Orders form

-3. For the third work order, change the value in the Assign To column to Becher, Joseph.
+3. For the third work order, change the employee in the Assign To column to Becher, Joseph.

 4. On the form toolbar, click Assign All.
 The work orders should be processed successfully.